 INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Ha Giang is Vietnam’s northern-most province.
 The mysterious landscape along the Chinese border – a mythical combination of conical limestone peaks and deep, craterous valleys – is probably the most striking in the country.
-Considered by many as the last frontier for adventurous travel in Vietnam, Ha Giang already has an almost legendary status among independent travellers.
-In the last few years, road conditions between Ha Giang, Dong Van and Meo Vac have improved, making access to this remote part of the country relatively easy.
+Once considered the last frontier for adventurous travel in Vietnam, Ha Giang gained an almost legendary status among independent travellers.
+In recent years, visitor numbers have increased dramatically, and road conditions between Ha Giang, Dong Van, Meo Vac and Bao Lac have improved, making access to this remote part of the country relatively easy.
 With mountain passes hanging onto cliff-faces high above roaring rivers, and back-roads threading through forests of limestone pinnacles, it’s ideal territory for a motorbike road trip.
 Food, accommodation and ATMs can now be found throughout the region.
-This is the perfect time to ride the Extreme North Loop: before traveller numbers rise, but after the completion of necessary infrastructure.
+Now is the time to ride the Ha Giang Extreme North Loop: before mass tourism arrives (which it inevitably will, especially as more travellers choose Ha Giang as an alternative to Sapa, which has suffered terribly from over-development) but after the completion of necessary infrastructure.

 ROAD TRIP DETAILS:

-- Terrain & Scenery: limestone karsts, valleys, rivers, borderlands, minority villages
+- Scenery: limestone karsts, deep gorges, remote borderlands, minority villages

 ROAD TRIP CONTENTS:

 - SECTION 1: Ha Giang-Tam Son (Quan Ba)-Yen Minh: 100km

 - SECTION 2: Yen Minh-Dong Van-Meo Vac (via Ma Pi Leng Pass): 70km